nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Prefers desktop apps over other types
 * Can type fast
 * Prefers typing to mouse interactions
-* Is reasonably comfortable using CLI apps
+* Reasonably comfortable using CLI apps
 * Tired of looking at multiple rows and columns in Excel for long hours daily

 **Value proposition**: a one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students